 The Actual Day Trading Rules

-Every trade must have a stop-loss order.
-We must always know how much we stand to lose.
+Every technical trader must use a stop-loss order.
+We must always know how much we stand to lose and accept the possibility.

-We close our trades before the session ends, so the profit potential is smaller.
-Hence, we should have our limit orders in place to grab our profits and run.
-Waiting for the bull run of the century is not for day traders.
+Hence, having limit orders in place to grab our profits is a good idea.
+Unfortunately, waiting for the bull run of the century is not for day traders.

 Use a trading platform that allows you to enter stop-loss orders and target limit orders together with your trade entry.
-I use Ninjatrader’s Advanced Management Trade feature to save a template for my stop-loss orders and target limit orders.
+For instance, you can use Ninjatrader’s Advanced Trade Management feature to automate this process.

 Be very selective about the trades you take.

-But you can control your response to the market.
-Always be in the zone.
+- But you can control your response to the market.

 Lower your trade size when you are in doubt of your trading edge.
 This tactic is for damage control.